TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 .
 $$

-To find an $LU$ decomposition we will find an echelon form performing row operations without exchanging rows.
-In addition, we will keep track of the changes we perform.
+To find an $LU$ decomposition we will works towards an echelon form in the top-down direction.
+In addition, we will keep track of the actions we perform.
 For the first step,

 $$